-What parts of you want to stay asleep?
+Are there parts of you that want to stay asleep?

-What parts of you are beginning to wake up?
+Name the parts of you that are already starting to wake up.

-What parts of ourselves are we nursing and protecting, because they are not ready for the world, yet?
+Are there parts are you nursing or protecting because they are not ready for the world, yet?

-What would we like to found or start-up this year?
+What would you like to found or start-up this year?